 - A laptop in the same price range ($1,000-$1,500) is a great choice, although you won’t get as much screen space and performance.

 - A printer and scanner will prove necessary, and we recommend you pick something that will last your business a few years ($100-$200 should be a good range to start with).

 - Software such as Word and Excel, and a finance tracking program.
 A point of sale program might also be necessary.
 These might run you $100-$300 a year for the relevant subscriptions.

 - Data breaches can be extremely costly.
-Worldpay estimates the cost to be as high as $117,000.
-This in mind, a security suite and a password manager (McAfee and Kaspersky are common choices) and a password manager (LastPass is a fine option) are great investments for about $100 a year.
+With this in mind, a security suite and a password manager (McAfee and Kaspersky are common choices) and a password manager (LastPass is a fine option) are great investments for about $100 a year.
 You might also want protective measures for your websites and other online assets.